Thursday, February 27, 2025

 Why would I want dull and ordinary things?

-I owned my world: paints, canvasses, and brushes.
+I owned my world: paints, canvases, and brushes.

 smoking like a chimney,